Tipik (TV channel): Tipik, a unified young adult media

 From 7 September 2020, La Deux merged with RTBF's youth radio station Pure to form a new brand for young people called Tipik.
 Tipik is available on TV as a channel replacing La Deux, on radio replacing Pure, and online.

 PureVision, the TV channel version of the radio Pure, rebranded as TipikVision at the same time.

 Programming

-La Deux's programming consists of talkshows, local dramas, dramas from the US and the UK, news, sports, movies, current affairs and also youth programmes, complementing RTBF's main channel, La Une.
-La Deux is also considered to be the equivalent to its Flemish (Dutch-language) counterpart, VRT Canvas, which also follows the same programming structure.
+Tipik's programming consisted of talkshows, local dramas, dramas from the US and the UK, news, sports, movies, current affairs and also youth programmes, complementing RTBF's main channel, La Une.
+Tipik was also considered to be the equivalent to its Flemish (Dutch-language) counterpart, VRT Canvas, which also follows the same programming structure.

-Some programmes from the French public channels, France 2 and France 3 are also being broadcast on this channel.
+Some programmes from the French public channels, France 2 and France 3, were also broadcast on this channel.

-Following the arrival of Yves Bigot, former director of entertainment for France 2, as the program director of RTBF, the programming of the channel has undergone a revamp with the following characteristics:
+Following the arrival of Yves Bigot, former director of entertainment for France 2, as the program director of RTBF, the programming of the channel underwent a revamp, with the following characteristics: